amitashukla/You-Dont-Know-JS/this & object prototypes/ch6.md

 }
 ```

 Now, you can instantiate one or more **copies** of the `XYZ` child class, and use those instance(s) to perform task "XYZ".
 These instances have **copies both** of the general `Task` defined behavior as well as the specific `XYZ` defined behavior.
 Likewise, instances of the `ABC` class would have copies of the `Task` behavior and the specific `ABC` behavior.
-After construction, you will generally only interact with these instances (and not the classes), as the instances each have copies of all the behavior you need to do the intended task.
+After construction, **you will generally only interact with these instances (and not the classes), as the instances each have copies of all the behavior you need to do the intended task**.

 ### Delegation Theory